I'm Your Woman (film): Plot

 Cal relocates Jean and Harry to a remote cabin.
 He reveals to her that Eddie, an associate of a local crime syndicate, murdered his boss Marvin, plunging the city into gang warfare as different factions are fighting for Marvin's territory.
-Jean is eventually joined by Teri, Cal's wife, their son Paul, and Cal's elderly father, Art, who teaches her how to use a gun.
+Jean is eventually joined by Teri, Cal's wife, their young son Paul, and Cal's elderly father, Art, who teaches her how to use a gun.
 Jean eventually pieces together that Teri was formerly married to Eddie, but ran away with her son because of his abusive and controlling nature.
 Realizing that Cal may be in trouble, Jean decides to join Teri in returning to the city to find him.

 To get word to Cal that they are in the city, the two women go to a nightclub, where Jean gets lost during a shootout and becomes separated from Teri, eventually tracking her to a hotel.
 She learns that Paul is actually Eddie's son and that Teri and Cal, who met and fell in love while working under Eddie, had been living normal lives outside the syndicate until Eddie got in touch with Cal and forced him to help Jean.

 Teri and Jean get separated again, and Jean tracks down Cal, who informs her that Eddie is dead.
 The trio attempt to leave the city, only to be intercepted by a rival gang boss, Mike; Teri crashes the car and Mike takes Jean at gunpoint.
 Not believing that Eddie is dead, he threatens Jean to tell her where her husband is, but Jean shoots him dead with a pistol previously given to her by Teri.
 She returns to the scene of the accident and rescues Teri and Cal.
 They return to the cabin to find Art dead, having killed two hitmen sent by Mike before dying of his wounds.
-Paul and Harry are found alive, and after reuniting with their children, the two families drive off together.
+Jean finds Paul cradling his younger half-brother.
+Reunited with the children, the extended families drive off together.